OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

 ![](screen-4.png)

 >   Many object names can be abbreviated, the above command can
-    also be shortened   to: -
+    also be shortened to `oc scale dc/pysimple --replicas=0`

-        oc scale dc/pysimple --replicas=0

 The replica state can also be confirmed by _describing_ the deployment object using the command-line tools: -